 Differentiated Reading Instruction

 In grades K-5, we utilize a differentiated learning model that promotes gradual reading independence.
-This model has five areas: read to self, work on writing, read to someone, word work, and listen to a buddy/someone.
+This model has five areas: read to self, work on writing, read to someone, word work, and listen to a reader.
 Starting in third grade, we use the Accelerated Reader program to promote reading comprehension and reward students for their progress.

 Specialist Classes